surifirstpin/biplus_documentation/DatabaseConnection.md

   - SSH port of the database server
   - Database port number

-**If connecting with separate database host then you need to provide following information to your BI Plus analyst:**
+**If connecting with separate database host, provide following information to BI+ analyst:**

   - IP address or DNS name of the database server as seen from the tunnel server
   - Database port number as seen from the tunnel server
   - IP address or DNS name of the tunnel server as seen from the public internet
   - SSH port of the tunnel server as seen from the public internet